agile-ts/agile/examples/react-native/AwesomeTSProject/README.md

 # React Native Example

-This Example represents the basic features of the `core` package in a **class component** based react-native environment.
+This Example represents the basic features of the `core` package in a **function component** based react-native environment.

 ## Setup `AwesomeTSProject`